microsoft/migrate-java-ee-app-to-azure-training/05-adding-app-insights/README.md

 kubectl apply -f src/main/aks/sharearound.yml
 ```

-The command will quickly return, but the deployment will still be going on.
+The command will return, but the deployment will still be going on.

 We are going to use `kubectl` to wait for the service to become available: